Sex and Gender-Based Misconduct Policy (Title IX)

 B. College Category Violations

-The College prohibits the following behavior.
-For purpose of College Category violations, the below conduct is prohibited even if the conduct occurs off-campus, outside the States, the Complainant is not participating or seeking to participate in the College’s education program or activity, or otherwise in circumstances over which the College does not have influence or control, including but not limited to during College academic breaks.
-The College retains discretion to not respond to, investigate or adjudicate circumstances in which no College interest is implicated.
+Excelsior prohibits the following behavior.
+For purpose of University Category violations, the below conduct is prohibited even if the conduct occurs off-campus, outside the States, the Complainant is not participating or seeking to participate in Excelsior’s education program or activity, or otherwise in circumstances over which Excelsior does not have influence or control, including but not limited to during University academic breaks.
+Excelsior retains discretion to not respond to, investigate or adjudicate circumstances in which no University interest is implicated.

 - Sexual harassment.
 “Sexual harassment” means unwelcome, offensive conduct that occurs on the basis of sex, sexual orientation, self-identified or perceived sex, gender, gender expression, gender identity, gender-stereotyping or the status of being transgender, but that does not constitute sexual harassment as a Title IX Category Violation as defined above.
 Sexual harassment can be verbal, written, visual, electronic or physical.